FirelyTeam/firely-docs-forge/features/ForgeOptions.rst

        - *Expand constrained elements On*

--  **Force garbage collection on unload**

-   When switched on this option will try to free up system memory when you close a document.

--  **Disable hardware rendering**

-   If you encounter rendering issues with the Forge user interface then those are most likely caused by the video driver.
-   In that case you can turn off hardware rendering.

 -  **Element Tree modified style**

    Selects how modified elements in the **Element Tree** are displayed.